 Through a variety of functions, the Department of Employment is responsible for the multiple and diverse employment related issues associated with the labour market.
-Assisting the registered unemployed to find employment, maintaining a comprehensive employment database, ensuring relevant law enforcement is carried out and providing a resource for general employment information to various client groups all constitute the operations of the various units of the ministry.
+Assisting the registered unemployed to find employment, maintaining a comprehensive employment database, ensuring relevant law enforcement is carried out and providing a resource for general employment information to various client groups all constitute the operations of the various units of the Department.
 A general resumé of the work each of these units is provided here and each of the offices may be directly contacted for further or specific information.
-Unit 76/77 New Harbours Gibraltar Tel: (350) 20011000 Fax: (350) 20073981 Email: email@example.com
+Unit 76/77 New Harbours Gibraltar Tel: (350) 20011000 Fax: (350) 20073981 Email: firstname.lastname@example.org

 The Employment Service offers a Job Centre facility that works to ensure that all registered unemployed persons are provided with every opportunity to secure suitable employment.
 Employment officers assist in matching unemployed persons with notified vacancies and arrange job interviews with potential employers.

 All businesses, trades and professions are required to be duly registered.
 Employers must register any vacancy arising within their establishment before seeking to engage a person as a worker and must notify the engagement of a worker not later than the day on which that engagement commences, by way of a ‘Notice of Terms of Engagement’.
 Employers are also required to notify the termination of employment within 7 days of date of termination, allowing the registration unit to compile the relevant statistics on to Gibraltar’s labour market.